bcutting98/SOC_quantification/README.md

 # SOC_quantification
-Supplementary data to "Remote Quantification of Soil Organic Carbon: Role of Topography in the Intra-field Distribution"
+Dupplementary data to "Remote Quantification of Soil Organic Carbon: Role of Topography in the Intra-field Distribution".
+Includes topographical LiDAR data for study site.